mkp170791/numpy/doc/source/reference/arrays.classes.rst

       - If you are not a subclass of :class:`ndarray`, we recommend your class define special methods like ``__add__`` and ``__lt__`` that delegate to ufuncs just like ndarray does.
-An easy way to do this is to subclass from :class:`~numpy.lib.mixins.NDArrayOperatorsMixin`.
+An easy way to do this is to subclass from :class:`~numpy_demo.lib.mixins.NDArrayOperatorsMixin`.
       - If you subclass :class:`ndarray`, we recommend that you put all your override logic in ``__array_ufunc__`` and not also override special methods.
 This ensures the class hierarchy is determined in only one